Helmut Oberlander: Revocation of citizenship

 On 28 April 1995, the Government of Canada initiated a denaturalization and deportation process against Oberlander.
-Oberlander fled to Florida, where he owned a condo.
-However, less than two weeks later, however, officials from the Office of Special Investigations approached him and threatened him with deportation charges if he remained in the United States.
-On 8 May 1995, Oberlander agreed to return to Canada to avoid prosecution in the United States.
+Oberlander fled to Florida, but was sent back to Canada by the US Justice Department a few weeks later.
 On 28 February 2000, Judge Andrew MacKay reported his findings: he concluded that there is no evidence that Oberlander was involved, directly or indirectly, in committing any war crimes or any crimes against humanity.
 He might not have, however, disclosed his wartime record during his immigration interview in 1953 in Karlsruhe, Germany.
 The Government of Canada determined that withholding this information was sufficient reason to strip Oberlander of his Canadian citizenship.
 The German Canadian Congress and the Ukrainian Canadian Civil Liberties Association lobbied against this, arguing there was "no compelling evidence that there are any such people hiding in Canada," and Andrew Telegdi, who was Oberlander's Member of Parliament, and who was at the time parliamentary secretary to the Minister of Citizenship of Immigration, resigned from that position in objection to this decision.

 In October 2008, the government revoked Oberlander's citizenship.
 In November 2009 the Federal Court of Appeal struck down this decision, thus reinstating his citizenship.

 In 2012, Oberlander was again stripped of his citizenship through an Order in Council of the Government of Canada.
 Oberlander appealed the 2012 order to the Federal Court of Canada, which the court rejected in 2015.
 Oberlander then appealed the 2015 decision to the Canadian Federal Court of Appeal.
 In 2016 the court accepted his appeal, setting aside the government's 2012 Order in Council.
 In July 2016, the Supreme Court of Canada denied the government's request for leave to appeal the decision.
 Consequently, in order to deport Oberlander for trial, the government must first prove that he was a willing participant in death squad activities due to a 2013 Supreme Court ruling that guilt by association is not sufficient grounds to be considered a war criminal.